-If you are into a food tasting tour in Athens, what a better chance to discover the greatness of the traditional Greek cuisine with Athens.
-Food on Foot, in a food tour which combines tasting culinary treasures with roaming the historic city center of Athens, one of the most beautiful and important Mediterranean cities.
+If you are into a food tasting tour in Athens, what a better chance to discover the greatness of the traditional Greek cuisine in a food tour which combines tasting culinary treasures with roaming the historic city center of Athens, one of the most beautiful and important Mediterranean cities.
 This tour takes place in picturesque neighborhoods and is specially designed to make us feel the meaning of food in Greece and eat like a local.Starting from the quaint “Psyrris”, our first encounter is the oldest bakery in the neighborhood, specializing in “koulouri” and raisin bread and distributing its goods to the entire city, a testament to the quality of its products.
 “Koulouri” is a circular bread encrusted with sesame seeds, and a typical Greek breakfast because of its simplicity and delightful flavor.

 Next destination the world-renowned Greek breakfast item, “bougatsa”.
 Made from layers of phyllo pastry and shining with its versatility, “Bougatsa” can be filled with custard, spinach, cheese, minced meat or chocolate, totally worth tasting!Our third stop is traditional Greek coffee and “loukoumi”, the way a true Greek likes it, served with a view of Acropolis in the Center of Greek Tradition.
 There, the visitor can see various items connected to the deep Greek tradition, like woodcarvings, ceramics and posters of Greek advertisements from decades ago.
 Greek coffee is ideal to accompany this experience, being aromatic, distinct and a part of Greek tradition itself.